cysouw/diathesis/text/c05_preverbs.md

    (= die Bewegung nicht vollständig ausführen)
 :::

+The locational particles: *da(r)-, her-, hin-* are not further investigate here.
+They appear not to induce any diathesis when combined with a verb.

 ### Preverbal verbs prefer an accusative argument {#sec:preverbs-always-accusative}

 The central generalisation that can be extracted from the numerous examples in this chapter is that the structural effect of a preverb diathesis (by verb prefixes or verb particles) is to produce a verb with an accusative argument.
 This idea is for example foreshadowed by Kim (1983) "Die *be*-Verben fordern immer eine E_akk außer bei der Funktionsgruppe der 'Intensivierung', deren Basisverben durch Präfigierung sich reflexivieren" [@kim1983: 54].
 Various different diatheses have to be distinguished though.